Hafpaf/How-to-git/README.md

 #### 5. Upload the the changes made to your local repository the the repository server.

 `git push`

+Congratulaions, you have now learned the 4 most essential commands og Git.

 ### Other commands